 Third party applications

-Installation instruction vary from application to application.
-In any case we suggest to read the provided installing instructions.
+Installation instructions vary from application to application, and we suggest that you carefully read the instructions provided by the developers of the software you plan to use.
 Nevertheless, the following should give you an impression which steps you usually need to consider:

-- Change into a desired source code directory.
-We suggest to use
+- Change into your desired source code directory.
+We suggest you use

-git clone <URL to the application source repository>) or via downloading a tarball (
+git clone <source-url>) or via downloading a tarball (

-tar xf <tar file name>.
-Change into source directory.
+tar xf <source.tar>.
+Change into the source directory.

-load compiler module and modules for additional libraries (
+Load the preferred toolchain (or compiler module) and modules for any additional required libraries (

 module load gimkl FFTW)

-- In other applications you need to adjust the provided
+- In some applications you need to adjust the

-Makefileto reflect compiler, and library options (see below)
+configure) to reflect your preferred compiler, and library options (see below)

 - install the binaries and libraries into the specified directory (

 Compilers are provided for Fortran, C, and C++.
-For MPI parallelised code often different compilers need to be used.
+For MPI-parallelised code, different compilers typically need to be used.
 The different compilers are listed: